 When CFM (Mocambique) took over the line from Beira to the Malawi border in 1967 locomotives 205 - 214 became part of the CFM roster, 200 - 204 became Malawi Railways 400 - 404, later joined by 405 - 409.

-The information and pictures in the following section has been graciously provided by Peter Bagshawe - Thank You!! (much of the statistical information has been extracted from various Malawi Railways Annual Reports & Statistics).
+The information and many of the pictures in the following section has been graciously provided by Peter Bagshawe - Thank You!! (much of the statistical information has been extracted from various Malawi Railways Annual Reports & Statistics).

 The Station Class - 1425/26/27/28